krontech/chronos-cli/src/pipeline/README.md

 In playback mode, the FPGA is replaying video from its internal memory buffer and the pipeline daemon is given control of the playback position and framerate of the video stream.
-Upon entering playback mode, the video will be paused on the first frame in memory, but the playback rate and position can be cahnged using the `playback` function.
+Upon entering playback mode, the video will be paused on the first frame in memory, but the playback rate and position can be changed using the `playback` function.

 In filesave mode, the FPGA replays video in the same manner as playback mode,